koisuru-project/best-release-indonesia/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Aruh1/best-release-indonesia/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments